 Table 3: Comparison of Madagascar annual deforestation rates with previous studies on the period 1953-2014.
-Annual deforestation rates are providing in ha/yr and in %/yr (second number in parenthesis).
-For deforestation rate in %/yr, exact same numbers as in scientific articles and reports from previous studies have been reported.
-The way annual deforestation rates in %/yr have been computed in these previous studies can slightly differ from one study to another but estimates always correct for the potential presences of clouds on forest maps.
-Deforestation rates in ha/yr have been recomputed from forest-cover estimates in Tab.
-2 (except for Harper et al. (2007) for the periods 1973-1990 and 1990-2000 for which annual deforestation rates in ha/yr were derived from numbers reported in the original publication, see methods) and do not correct for the potential presence of clouds.
+Annual deforestation rates are providing in 103ha/yr and in %/yr (number in parenthesis).
+Deforestation rates in ha/yr are computed from forest-cover estimates in Tab.
+2 (except for Harper et al. (2007) for which annual deforestation rates in ha/yr were derived from numbers reported in the original publication).